 This award, given to the APPA President each year, is named for Samuel W. Hamilton who was the APPA President in 1938.
 He was born in 1878, was a Vermont native, received a B.S. at the University of Vermont and an M.D. from Columbia University.
 He began his career at Bloomingdale Asylum, now the Westchester Division of New York Hospital.
 He was most noted for his work in mental hospital administration and was a forceful advocate for improving the care of the mentally ill.
 He was highly regarded by colleagues and the Hamilton Award was established shortly after his death in 1951 to honor his “long and effective leadership” in the field of psychopathology.

 The Paul Hoch award is given to a distinguished and currently active investigator who has produced significant, generative research in the area being highlighted at the meeting.
 The award is accompanied by the Hoch Award Address.
 The recipient may or may not be a member of the APPA.

 For decades Joseph Zubin played an essential role in the intellectual health of the APPA.
 He pioneered the concept of an annual meeting around a theme, with subsequent publication of the meeting content as a book, many of which he edited.
 Dr. Zubin attended the annual meeting faithfully every year.
-In his latter years he invariably sat in the front row, and would ask at least one penetrating and highly relevant question after nearly every talk.
-He had great intellectual curiosity and in his courtly way he challenged speakers and attendees to think without ever causing a feeling of defensiveness.
+In his later years, he invariably sat in the front row and would ask at least one penetrating and highly relevant question after nearly every talk.
+He had great intellectual curiosity and in his courtly way, he challenged speakers and attendees to think without ever causing a feeling of defensiveness.

 The Joseph Zubin award is given to an individual who has played a fundamental role in psychopathology research, generally in a field related to the meeting topic.
 It honors a person who has contributed to our knowledge base and has stimulated others.
 The recipient need not necessarily be an active investigator but rather an elder statesman whose contributions are worthy of recognition.